-A second scenario considers the case of both the sender and the target state experiencing higher domestic audience costs than economic coercion costs.
-This theoretical set-up reflects cases in which democratic senders and target states that are newly formed (authoritarian) regimes which have not yet consolidated power and do not want to appear weak to domestic competitors (Spaniel and Smith, 2015).7 This scenario may reflect the US-Venezuela conflict, where the regime of Maduro is in a power-transition period since year 2013, after the death of Hugo Chavez, and faces a number of domestic competitors.
+A second scenario offers a case of both the sender and the target state experiencing higher domestic audience costs than economic coercion costs, while in crisis barging.
+This theoretical set-up illustrates cases in which democratic senders and target states that are newly formed (authoritarian) regimes which have not yet consolidated power and do not want to appear weak to domestic competitors (Spaniel and Smith, 2015).
+This scenario may reflect the US-Venezuela conflict, where the regime of Maduro is in a power-transition period since year 2013, after the death of Hugo Chavez, and faces a number of domestic competitors.